GoogleCloudPlatform/gcsfuse/docs/semantics.md

 [allow_other]: https://github.com/torvalds/linux/blob/a33f32244d8550da8b4a26e277ce07d5c6d158b5/Documentation/filesystems/fuse.txt##L102-L105

-This can be overridden by setting `-o allow_root` to allow only the mounting user and the root user to access the file system, or `-o allow_other` to allow all users.
+This can be overridden by setting `-o allow_other` to allow other users to access the file system.
 Be careful!
 There may be [security implications][fuse-security].

 [fuse-security]: https://github.com/torvalds/linux/blob/a33f32244d8550da8b4a26e277ce07d5c6d158b5/Documentation/filesystems/fuse.txt#L218-L310